Dental Implants & Bone

 This, of course, is one of the reasons why dentures don’t stay in place (see Section 4, “What are the Hidden Dangers of Dentures and Missing Teeth), and why the face changes shape after tooth loss!
 Please download this document—it shows how tooth loss actually affects facial profile and the muscles of the face!!!!

 To accurately assess the amount of bone available, the most advanced technology currently used at dentists’ offices is the CT cone beam scan.
-See our section on “Cone Beam CT Scans” and “Dental Implant Mistakes and Dangers” for more information on the need fro this advanced diagnostic modality.
+See our section on “Cone Beam CT Scans” and “Dental Implant Mistakes and Dangers” for more information on the need for this advanced diagnostic modality.

 Luckily, modern oral medicine offers many innovative procedures that enable growing new bone in your jaw.
-Bone grafts, for example, take bone from one area in your mouth and move it to another, creating a fresh base for implants.
+Bone Grafting, for example, take bone from one area in your mouth and move it to another, creating a fresh base for implants.
 Another procedure, the “sinus lift,” can grow more bone to support the upper back teeth.
 Ten years ago, this was believed to be impossible, but with these new procedures, almost anyone can gain the benefits of replacing their missing teeth with implants.

 It is important to replace missing teeth as soon as they are lost.
 This will retain as much of the original, healthy bone as possible in the areas where there are no teeth.
 It’s important not to wait for problems to develop because, untreated, problems are certain to develop sooner or later – probably sooner.